 - Open terminal.app

 This command line tells exiftool to process all the JPEG images in the exported folder and subfolders.
-It will read the matadata in a XMP sidecar, then write it metadata structure of the JPEG.
+It will read the metadata in an XMP sidecar, then write it to the metadata structure of the JPEG.
 Note that this does not affect the image itself, so you don't need to worry about loss due to recompression.
-In my experiments this provided for excellent results, maintaining the existing metadata and adding/modifying the metadata as reflected in the XMP sidecar.
+In my experiments this provided excellent results, maintaining the existing metadata and adding/modifying the metadata as reflected in the XMP sidecar.

 Let me know if you try this tip out and if it works out well for you.